nuejs/nue/packages/nuejs.org/index.md

 ---

-# UX Framework for the Web
+# The UX Development Framework for the Web
-Nue brings cleaner code, faster tooling, and better results.
-It makes you a professional UX developer.
+Nue brings faster tooling, cleaner code, and pixel-perfect results.
+It elevates you from JS engineering to design engineering.

 [button href="/docs/installation.html" "Get started"]